‘Being a mother has made me, frankly, a better referee,’ says US ref Tori Penso, who is officiating at Women’s World Cup – KION546

 “They love watching me.
 They really enjoy the games, they scream ‘mommy’ and point.”

-Her husband is also a referee, so Penso described their lives as “all soccer all the time,” though that mantra began when she was 10 years old and first started playing.
+Her husband Chris is also a MLS referee, so Penso described their lives as “all soccer all the time,” though that mantra began when she was 10 years old and first started playing.

 “I grew up in a soccer family.
 All of my bridesmaids I met in college on the soccer field.
 I live and breathe soccer, and I love the game.”